ngshaohui/pyclara/list_manipulation.md

 print(list(ls))  # [1, 2, 3, 4, 5]
 ```

+We can construct a list using the `list` constructor and passing in an iterator.

 ### Working with iterators

-If a Python function requires an iterator, it is alright to pass in a collection since all collections can be made into iterables.
+If a Python function requires an iterator, it suffices to pass in a collection since all collections can be made into iterables.

 Iterators exist since they offer a clear predefined method to keep track of the current position in a collection.